emc-mongoose/mongoose-base/doc/design/modes/README.md

 ![Standalone Mode](../../images/standalone_mode.png)

 This is the easiest way to use mongoose.
 In this case, one mongoose instance is launched and the load on the storage generated from it.
-This mode **does not require any additional parameters**.
+This mode **doesn't require additional parameters compared to additional parameters required for distributed mode**.

 ## Distributed mode